 Your kidneys are bean-shaped organs about the size of a fist.
-You have two kidneys, one on each side of your spine just below your rib cage.
-Your kidneys have three main functions:
+Most people have two kidneys, one on each side of the spine just below the rib cage.
+The kidneys main functions are to:

-If you have chronic kidney disease (CKD) your kidneys slowly stop working properly over several months or years.
-There are five stages of chronic kidney disease.
+There are five stages of chronic kidney disease (CKD).
+In early stages (1 and 2), your kidneys may work well enough that you do not have any symptoms.
 At each stage the body is less able to get rid of extra water and waste.

-If your kidneys continue to lose function (stages 3 to 5), your doctor may advise you to make more changes to your diet.
-Your doctor and a dietitian who are familiar with your medical history will work closely with you to find the best diet for you, based on how your kidneys are working at that time.
+If your kidneys continue to lose function, your doctor or a dietitian may advise you to make other changes to your diet.
 There is no one diet that is right for everyone with kidney disease.

 Steps You Can Take